-If you have a good job and have recently spent time with family or old friends, you’re probably familiar with the situation: You share a big accomplishment or project you’ve been working on, then a relative says, “You should talk to [insert distant cousin or friend of a friend here] about what you do.
+If you have a good job and have recently spent time with family or old friends, you’re probably familiar with the situation: You share a big accomplishment or project you’ve been working on and a relative says, “You should talk to [insert distant cousin or friend of a friend here] about what you do.
 He needs to work this summer.
 You can get him an internship!”

 Of course, it’s good to be helpful, and you don’t want to be rude.
 On the other hand, you’re cringing inside because you also know that networking, while important, can take up lots of your time.